18 May 2026

 Is there a right time to retire?

-Even if our circumstances are less than perfect, there comes a time where it’s important to enjoy a well-earned rest from working life.
+Even in imperfect circumstances, you need a break.
+It is important to enjoy your well-earned rest from work.
 But when should you start planning it?

 Age of retirement planning Percentage